-- To test potential fine-tuning improvements by adding rational as an additional label for supplementary supervision in a multi-task framework (Hsieh et al., 2023). - To quantify the benefits of integrating user signals, and to explore other methods for combining user feedback (e.g, personalization). - To teach the LLM to take dependencies between tools into account. - To extend our one-hop responses to conversational agents / dialogue systems. - To apply our research into additional tools, features, and applications.
+- To test potential fine-tuning improvements by adding rational as an additional label for supplementary supervision in a multi-task framework (Hsieh et al., 2023). - To quantify the benefits of integrating user signals, and to explore other methods for combining user feedback (e.g, personalization). - To extend our one-hop responses to conversational agents / dialogue systems.